6racuse/CheckersRL/README.md

 Finally, the user cann play against the best agent, MCTS, in the  `play_against_mcts.ipynb` notebook.

-The games can be rendered during training using.
+The games can be rendered during training adding env.render(state).

 ## Project Structure
 ```